The Folklore Library and Archive

 Picture

 Mark is a folklore research and author living in Devon, in the South West of the UK.
-He is a council member of The Folklore Society and the creator and host of The Folklore Podcast, now in its 7th season with around 1.5 million downloads enjoyed worldwide at the time of writing.
-He is the author of the books ‘Black Dog Folklore’ (Troy Books), ‘Telling the Bees and other Customs’ and the co-written 'Dark Folklore' (The History Press) and the forthcoming ‘Folklore of Devon’ (University of Exeter Press).
+He is a council member of The Folklore Society and the creator and host of The Folklore Podcast, now in its 8th season with over 1.5 million downloads enjoyed worldwide at the time of writing.
+He is the author of the books ‘Black Dog Folklore’ (Troy Books), ‘Telling the Bees and other Customs’ and the co-written 'Dark Folklore' (The History Press) and the forthcoming ‘Folklore of Devon’ (University of Exeter Press) and other titles.
 He has also contributed to other books including ‘Magic Folk’ (Gibson Square), ‘Folklore and Fairy Tales Reimagined’ (Between the Lines) and ‘Deepest Darkest Devon’ (Exeter Authors Association).

 Picture